DaMexicanJustice/A6/README.md

 [MediaRecorder](https://developer.android.com/guide/topics/media/mediarecorder.html) is a framework that allows us to record audio utilizing the microphone of our smart phones.

 ### App demonstration audio recording & playing

+#### Using Media Player to play audio from raw directory
+Navigate to your res directory and add a new folder 'raw' and add an MP3 file of your choosing to the raw directory.
+File must be all lowercase and include .fileformat eg: bomberman.mp3

 ```
 val mediaPlayer = MediaPlayer.create(this, R.raw.bomberman)
 mediaPlayer.start()
 ```

+####